IMAPS Microelectronics Educational Foundation Mission Statement:

 Make a Donation to Support the Foundation

-The Microelectronics Education Foundation supports student activities that promote an understanding of how components are made, understanding assembly technologies and materials.
+The Microelectronics Education Foundation supports student activities that cultivate an understanding of packaging, components, and assembly technologies; how they are used; and understanding materials used in the processes.

-To promote these activities, the Foundation sponsors technical paper and poster contest awards at the chapter and national level, and assists with student travel to conferences and workshops.
+To promote these activities, the Foundation sponsors technical paper and poster contest awards at various chapter and national level conferences and workshops.
+The Foundation will also promote the formation of student chapters at suitable/appropriate/aligned institutions.

 APPLY FOR FUNDING